Revelation 4-5. A throne is seen in heaven, the centre of all power in the universe. The crucial question is: who is to exercise that power on earth?

-|10||Sun||A lamb is taken and kept until day 14||Palm Sunday.|
+|10||Sun||A lamb is taken and kept until Abib 14||Jesus enters Jerusalem on a donkey.|

-|13||Wed||At the end of the day (= beginning of Nisan 14, Jewish reckoning) the lamb is slaughtered and eaten.
-The angel of the Lord slaughters Egypt’s firstborn.||Jesus celebrates the Passover and is arrested the same night.|
+|13||Wed||At the end of the day (= beginning of Abib 14, Jewish reckoning) the lamb is slaughtered and eaten.||Jesus celebrates the Passover; he is arrested the same night.|

-|14||Thu||The Egyptians urge the Israelites to depart, which they do.
+|14||Thu||The Israelites leave Egypt.
 In the evening they camp at Succoth.||Jesus is crucified.
-The Jews celebrate the Passover at the end of Nisan 14.|
+The Jews celebrate the Passover at the end of Abib 14.|

-|15||Fri||The Israelites travel on, camping at Etham.||Special sabbath (Ex 12:16, Mk 15:42)|
+|15||Fri||The Israelites travel on, camping at Etham.||Special sabbath (Ex 12:16, Mk 15:42).|

 |16||Sat||The Israelites travel on, camping at Migdol, but do not rest.||Weekly sabbath (Luke 23:56).|

-|17||Sun||In the night they begin crossing the Red Sea.
-Around dawn the Egyptian army chasing them is drowned.||Jesus rises from the dead (before dawn).|
+|17||Sun||During the night they cross the Red Sea.
+Around dawn the pursuing Egyptian army is drowned.||Jesus rises from the dead just before dawn.|

-God is holy.
-The Exodus of his people from a world of moral corruption is the central theme in Revelation.
-God’s wrath comes not simply because sin is the perennial condition of mankind, but because sin has run its course.
+The Exodus of his people from a world of corruption is a major theme in Revelation.
+God’s wrath comes not simply because hostility to God is the inveterate condition of mankind, but because sin has run its course (Gen 15:16, Matt 23:32) and the gospel has drawn out the hostility (Matt 24:14, John 15:22f).
 The world’s iniquity is complete.
-God brings plagues upon the land as a warning to repent and avert his displeasure, but the enemy persecutes his people all the more.
-Eventually, God – temporarily – takes them out of the world.
-On its remaining inhabitants he pours out his wrath.
-But there are still survivors.
-When his wrath is expended, he will return to Jerusalem with his people, redeemed and glorified, to reclaim the world.
+God brings plagues upon the land as a warning to repent and avert his displeasure.
+The enemy persecutes his people all the more.
+At the last, God takes them temporarily out of the world, and on its remaining inhabitants pours out his wrath.
+But there will still be survivors.
+His wrath expended, he will return to Jerusalem with the saints to govern the world in righteousness.
 He will speak peace to the nations.